Jim Matkin: Resignation from BC Law Society

 The then-president of the Canadian Bar Association, British Columbia branch, expressed regret that an enquiry did not occur due to Matkin's resignation.
 "I dare say it would have assisted all to know whether the Executive Director, given the leadership role inherent in this position, is expected to meet an elevated ethical standard, and if so, what that standard entails ....
 [T]his [resignation] represents the loss of an important opportunity for the Benchers to articulate, for the profession generally and for the previous and next incumbent, the standards expected of the individual appointed to this key position in the organization."

-The BC Law Society dismissed a complaint of impropriety filed December 31, 2004, by a lawyer.
+The BC Law Society dismissed a complaint of impropriety filed by a lawyer on December 31, 2004.

+Scholarship and policy writing

+Matkin's publications span constitutional law, labour relations, administrative law, international trade, economic policy, and public affairs.

 Legacy

 Matkin's legacy includes the BC Labour Relations board and legislation, changes to the Vancouver Stock Exchange, and the first human rights code in BC.

-In later life, Matkin has turned to producing self-published opinion pieces on climatology via Academia.edu, articulating his position of climate change denial, his belief in the Global warming conspiracy theory, and criticizing political and economic reforms aimed at avoiding or mitigating anthropogenic climate change, which he attributes to the political left.
+In later life, Matkin has turned to producing self-published opinion pieces on climatology via Academia.edu, articulating his position of climate change denial, his belief in the global warming conspiracy theory, and criticizing political and economic reforms aimed at avoiding or mitigating anthropogenic climate change, which he attributes to the political left.
 These articles consist mainly of articles written by other climate change deniers and republished with additional commentary by Matkin.